mtsguess/Example_cpp_1/README.md

 # LinuxMint_VisualCode_c++

-A small example of a c++ project on Linux Mint with gcc compiler using Visual Code Editor
+This is a small example of a c++ project on Linux Mint.

+Topics:

+* gnu-gcc
+* gnu-gdb
+* cMake
+* Visual Studion Code